Is Now the Time for Small Caps?

 Gladly we find that small and mid caps are not just a better value than their large cap peers.
 They are also attractively priced versus the long term averages.

 This points to these two groups being solid outperformers going forward.
-In fact, that outperformance seems to have already started the past few months:
+In fact, that outperformance seems to have already started since the middle of November:

 This means there is plenty of time to shift your portfolio towards small caps which should strongly outperform in the months, and probably, years ahead.